CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 ## Installing FireWorks

 FireWorks is easy to install.
-We recommend using `pip` to install FireWorks, either in a virtual environment or to your Python user install directory.
+We recommend using `pip` to install FireWorks alongside CSC's pre-installed Python environments.
 For further instructions, see [how to install Python packages to existing modules](../../apps/python.md#installing-python-packages-to-existing-modules).

+!!!
+Note
+    Do not use Conda to install FireWorks.
+[CSC has deprecated the direct usage of Conda](../../support/deprecate-conda.md) installations on our supercomputers to avoid performance issues on the Lustre parallel file system due to the large number of files brought by Conda.
+As a comparison, a Conda installation of FireWorks contains more than 24000 files, while an installation using `pip install --user fireworks` alongside the `python-data` module only adds about 800.

 ## Setting up MongoDB in Rahti